OpenNebula/docs/source/management_and_operations/edge_cluster_management/onprem_cluster.rst

     ID   : 0
     NAME : onprem

-.. note:: OpenNebula frontend node requires root access to the hosts that are going to be configured using ``onprem`` provider.
+.. note:: OpenNebula front-end node requires root access to the hosts that are going to be configured using ``onprem`` provider.

-On-Premise Edge Cluster Implementation
+On-Premises Edge Cluster Implementation
 ================================================================================

-An On-Premise Edge Cluster consists on a set of hosts with the following requirements:
+An On-Premises Edge Cluster consists of a set of hosts with the following requirements:

 .. list-table::
   :header-rows: 1